ZerothAngel/FtDScripts/control/airplane.md

 ## Waypoint Behavior ##

+This governs how the plane behaves when heading toward the 'M' map waypoint or when following the fleet flagship when in "fleetmove" mode.

 Inside `WaypointMoveConfig`:

  1. Set both `MaxDistance` and `ApproachDistance` to larger distances, something like 500-1000 depending on the speed of your plane.
 This ensures it drops down to minimum speed sooner.
  2. Set `MinimumSpeed` to some number.
 This is in meters per second.
-It's how fast the plane will loiter.
+It's the speed of the plane while it loiters out-of-combat or in fleet formation.
  3. Set `StopOnStationaryWaypoint` to `false`.

 ## Altitudes ##